Summer depression is real. Depression can happen anytime, even in the spring and summer time. What to do?

 Surely, longer days, more sunshine and warmer temperatures are uplifting.
 We ought to feel more energised, motivated and positive, and therefore in a better place to deal with difficulties.

 SAD or seasonal affective disorder is mostly associated with the autumn and winter months, but it also occurs in the spring and summer, especially (but not exclusively) among women aged 20-40.

 For some people there may be a biological trigger, for others it can be the heat, change in routine and lifestyle, which can make life difficult and cause summer depression.
 Other symptoms are restlessness, irritability, disrupted sleep, loss of appetite and anxiety.

-The emotional angle to summer depression.
+The emotional angle to spring and summer depression.

 Spring and summer can be difficult periods of the year at the best of times without it leading to depression: